 If you are a solo woman in your 40s or 50s wishing to experience thrilling group adventures, AdventureWomen trips might be just the thing.
 AdventureWomen’s purpose is to invite women to physically and mentally challenge themselves while traveling around the world, all at their own pace.

 “Many of our guests are in their 40s to 60s, but we’ve had guests as young as 30 and those still happily travel with us at 88.
-Each of our travelers is really an individual and we’re delighted to meet so many interesting, fun, smart and of course, adventurous women!’” explains the owner of Adventure Women, Susan Eckert.
+Each of our travelers is really an individual and we’re delighted to meet so many interesting, fun, smart and of course, adventurous women!’” explains the Co-Owner and General Manager of Adventure Women, Erica Landerson.

 “These women are not really ‘group travelers’,” but they are explorers and adventurers.
 They seek more meaningful and immersive travel experiences in new places because they want to immerse themselves in other cultures, meeting other female travelers as well as local women living in the communities they explore.
 They want the freedom to choose how they spend their time and explore at their own pace.
 The women-to-women bonding experiences on these trips is powerful.”